opendevshop/devshop/devmaster/README.txt

 ===============
 Drupal development infrastructure made easy.

-This module provides the front-end commands needed to deploy and manage sites using the DevShop git and features based development workflow.
+This module provides the front-end interface needed to deploy and manage sites using the DevShop git and features based development workflow.

 Installation
 ------------

-1. Install Aegir

-  DevShop assumes a base Aegir installation.
-  See http://community.aegirproject.org/handbook to learn about Aegir.

-  The most reliable and generally supported way to install aegir is with the Debian packages.

-  See http://community.aegirproject.org/installing/debian for instructions on installing in debian based systems like Ubuntu.
-Pay close attention to

-2. Install provision_git and devshop provision

-  $ drush dl devshop_provision provision_git

-  In a typical debian environment, it will try to download it to /usr/share/drush/commands, but you can put it anywhere Drush command files can live.

-3. Install devshop_hosting and enable desired modules.

-  Download devshop_hosting and ctools into your @hostmaster site with drush:
-  $ drush @hostmaster dl devshop_hosting ctools

-  Enable devshop_projects, devshop_tasks, devshop_log, and optionally,
-  devshop_tasks and devshop_tests:

-  $ drush @hostmaster en devshop_projects devshop_tasks devshop_log devshop_tests

-NOTE: The project creation wizard requires certain Hosting Tasks to run before later steps can be completed.
-For this reason, it really helps to have a very fast Hosting Queue, or to install the Hosting Queue Runner project (http://drupal.org/project/hosting_queue_runner) so that tasks fire as quickly as possible.
+For installation instructions, see INSTALL.txt.

 Usage
 -----

 DevShop functionality centers around "Projects".
 Aegir Project nodes store a Git URL, the code path, the "base url", and the branches of the remote repository.

 DevShop allows multiple platforms and sites (for dev, test, or live purposes) to be created very easily.
 Platforms can be easily created from existing branches of your git repositories.

 To create a new project, visit either the Projects page or click "Create Content" > "DevShop Project".

 ### Step 1: Git URL and project name.